 1. Promptly remove with tweezers or tick spoon.
 Pull the tick out perpendicularly to the skin.
 Do not aggravate the tick.
 Pull gently and swiftly.
 Do not apply Vaseline or any other agent (including lighting it on fire) prior to removal.
 However, you may apply some antibacterial ointment to the area after removal.

-5. While you await the results of the testing, we recommend starting on an herbal protocol.
+4. While you await the results of the testing, we recommend starting on an herbal protocol.
 THOUGH if you get a rash, fever, stiff neck/joints, headache etc, begin antibiotics treatment right away.
-Doxycycline (not for kids under 7) 100 mg 2x/day.
-There is now evidence to suggest that the preventive, one-day course of doxycycline is not effective. * If the tick comes back positive, we recommend continuing treatment with antibiotics and herbs.
+Doxycycline (not for kids under seven years old) 100 mg 2x/day.
+There is now evidence to suggest that the preventive, one-day course of doxycycline is not effective. * If the tick comes back positive, we recommend continuing treatment for at least 6 weeks.

-6. Get yourself tested (western blot), 4-6 weeks after initial tick bite, though is you have been on antibiotics, then the test may come back falsely negative.
+5. Get yourself tested (western blot), 4-6 weeks after initial tick bite, though is you have been on antibiotics, the test may come back falsely negative.

-We do have a Lyme prevention protocol available if any one is interested.
+We do have a Lyme prevention protocol available.
 It is a tincture and homeopathic.
 Good for kids and pets too.

 See our full Lyme Disease Page